Finding Your Starting Point

 The body responds to what it experiences consistently.
 Not occasionally.
 Not perfectly.
 But regularly.

-This is why our method is designed for return.
 Classes are challenging, but sustainable.
 Demanding, yet grounding.
-They ask for presence, not pressure.
+They ask for presence rather than performance.

 You are meant to come back.